Skip to Content

 Senior living architect looking away from master planning documents while standing by table at workplace

-Creating a master plan for successfully repositioning senior housing assets is a hot topic for our clients.
-Throughout the last year, long-term capital planning has been understandably postponed to focus on keeping residents safe throughout the pandemic.
-However, the importance of planning for the future will always be a key ingredient to the long-term success of your community.
+Creating a master plan to reposition senior housing assets is a hot topic for our clients.
+The importance of planning will always be a key ingredient to the long-term success of your community.

 If you’re like our clients, you’re ready to refocus on how to position your organization in the market post-COVID-19.
-This, of course, requires kick-starting the master planning process for your community.
+This, of course, gets everyone talking about kick-starting the master planning process for your community.

 Do you think your community is ready to start the request for proposals (RFP) process for senior living master planning services?
 If so, pump the brakes for just a bit and make sure you avoid these three common mistakes that could jeopardize your plans.

-Mistake #1: Moving forward without C-suite and board alignment
+Mistake #1: Moving forward without executive leadership and board alignment

-Alignment between the C-suite and the board of any community is arguably the most important step in the master planning process, and it has to come first.
-Without alignment, making decisions will be impossible — like a couple arguing about whether to buy a Ford or a Chevy after dinner every night, they need to decide on one before they go to the dealership and make the purchase.
+Alignment between the leadership and the board of any community is the most crucial step in the master planning process, and it must come first.
+Without alignment, making decisions will be impossible.

 As senior living development advisors, we’ve been engaged to assist with board education and alignment as part of strategic planning and master planning services for clients around the country.
 What we’ve found is that the best outcomes come about when both parties understand their roles in the decision-making process, come to a single consensus about the future of their organization, and stay transparent during implementation to keep each other accountable to the common goal.
 A terrible feeling for any CEO or board is to get a million dollars into the design development process for a $16 million project just to be told the organization can only support an $8 million project.

-Bottom line: Don’t engage a senior living architect without C-suite and board alignment first.
+Bottom line: Don’t engage a senior living architect without leadership and board alignment first.

 Mistake #2: Misrepresenting the scope of work